pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

 Every time a client connects, we add it to the `@clients` array.
 The rest of the loop is the same, when the first iteration ends, we go back to the beginning and wait for a new client.
 But what if the first client sends a request in the meantime?
-The server is currently waiting, potentially forever, for a new client to connect.
+Future commands from the first client will be ignored for two reasons.
+First, the server is currently waiting, potentially forever, for a new client to connect.
+Even though we did save the client object in the `@clients` array, we never actually read from this array.

-It is really starting to look that waiting for clients to connect and trying to handle connected clients in the same loop is quite problematic, especially with all these blocking calls that potentially wait forever.
+It is starting to look like waiting for clients to connect and trying to handle connected clients in the same loop is quite problematic, especially with all these blocking calls that potentially wait forever.

-One approach could be to time block these blocking calls, to make sure they don't block the server while there might be other things to do, such as responding to another client.
-We could start a second thread, make it loop until either a new client connected or  an arbitrary duration has elapsed and raise an exception when it has:
+One approach could be to timebox these blocking calls, to make sure they don't block the server while there might be other things to do, such as responding to another client.
+We could start a second thread, make it loop until either a new client connects or  an arbitrary duration has elapsed and raise an exception when it has:

 ``` ruby
 timeout = Time.now.to_f + 5